Resident and Management Communication Responsibilities

 CSCC offers residents three (3) Rent Extensions per year for circumstances such as delayed Financial Aid disbursements or similar.
 A Rent Extension must be done in writing: the resident must state the reason why the extension is needed and agree to pay the rent before the end of the next month’s rent week.
 If the resident fails to pay, a $25 late charge and $25 unpaid balance fee will be charged to the account and a hold will be placed on University accounts.
 Extensions are not granted once a Notice to Vacate has been given by a resident.

-There is a $250 fine and loss of stockholder status for subleasing an apartment without the approval of CSCC
+There is a $250 fine for subleasing an apartment without the approval of CSCC

 CSCC respects the right of privacy, and follows these limitations regarding entering an apartment: